Tuesday September 22, 2020

 2. Protect your Roof, Protect your Wallet

 If your gutters are clogged, all that water pooling and sitting heavy and stagnant on your roof can cause serious damage over time.
 Shingles that have contact with pooling water will deteriorate much faster, the more saturated they become, the less these shingles are bonding with the roof.
 If this draining problem goes unnoticed for too long, the water can penetrate the roofing and begin to soak into insulation.
 If the water is allowed to go on uncheck, it will soak through ceilings and walls, creating significant issues.
-Having your gutters cleaned twice a year helps increase the lifespan of your roof.
+Having your gutters cleaned twice a year by a Melbourne roof cleaning team helps increase the lifespan of your roof.

 3. Reduce risk of Foundation Cracks